Events

 This event is designed for practicing artists, such as plein air painters or botanical illustrators, or other artists who work outdoors and who are able to bring their own supplies and materials.
 We are, therefore, requesting that only artists who are comfortable working independently register for this event.

-This event does not include a formal site tour and artists will not have access to the Main Residence, Formal Garden, the Oak Spring Library, or other areas of the property.
+This event does not include a formal site tour and artists will not have access to the Oak Spring Library or any other location outside of the formal walled garden.

 What to Bring: